 There will be mechanics just outside of transition for any last minute needs and with bike pumps for airing up your tires.
 Once transition closes, you will not be allowed back in so make sure and arrive early.

 Bikes will not be allowed out of Transition until the final cyclist has completed the bike course.
 It is expected that this will be around 11:o0 AM.
 Participants will be allowed back into transition after they finish, but bikes may not be removed from the racks.
 Please be courteous to your fellow participants.

 The finish line festival is open to all participants and spectators.
 Participants will receive free hot food and drinks, as well as other treats.
-Food & drink for spectators may be available for purchase and may be free at some vendors.
 Free water will be available for everyone.
-Make sure and stick around for the live bands and good times!
+There are vendors to visit as well as an awards ceremony.